Aharonov–Bohm effect: Non-abelian effect

-In 1975 Tai-Tsun Wu and Chen-Ning Yang formulated the non-Abelian Aharonov–Bohm effect, and in 2019 this was experimentally reported in a system with light waves rather than the electron wavefunction.
+In 1975 Tai-Tsun Wu and Chen-Ning Yang formulated the non-abelian Aharonov–Bohm effect, and in 2019 this was experimentally reported in a system with light waves rather than the electron wave function.
 The effect was produced in two different ways.
 In one light went through a crystal in strong magnetic field and in another light was modulated using time-varying electrical signals.
 In both cases the phase shift was observed via an interference pattern which was also different depending if going forwards and backwards in time.

 Aharonov–Bohm nano rings

 Nano rings were created by accident while intending to make quantum dots.
 They have interesting optical properties associated with excitons and the Aharonov–Bohm effect.
 Application of these rings used as light capacitors or buffers includes photonic computing and communications technology.
 Analysis and measurement of geometric phases in mesoscopic rings is ongoing.
 It is even suggested they could be used to make a form of slow glass.

-Several experiments, including some reported in 2012, show Aharonov–Bohm oscillations in charge density wave (CDW) current versus magnetic flux, of dominant period h/2e through CDW rings up to 85 µm in circumference above 77 K. This behavior is similar to that of the superconducting quantum interference devices (see SQUID).
+Several experiments, including some reported in 2012, show Aharonov–Bohm oscillations in charge density wave (CDW) current versus magnetic flux, of dominant period h/2e through CDW rings up to 85 μm in circumference above 77 K. This behavior is similar to that of the superconducting quantum interference devices (see SQUID).